George Guvamatanga: Career

 Guvamatanga spent over three decades in the private sector, primarily in banking.
-He joined Barclays Bank Zimbabwe, where he rose through the ranks over 30 years, culminating in his appointment as managing director and executive director in January 2008.
+He worked for Barclays Bank Zimbabwe for thirty years, culminating in his appointment as managing director and executive director in January 2008.
 During his tenure, he also served as president of the Bankers Association of Zimbabwe (BAZ).

-In 2017, Barclays Plc sold its majority stake in Barclays Bank Zimbabwe to First Merchant Bank Capital of Malawi.
-Guvamatanga led a consortium of managers bidding to acquire the bank, though the bid was unsuccessful.
-Upon the sale, he parted ways with Barclays, reportedly receiving a substantial severance package.
+In 2017, Barclays Plc sold its majority stake in Barclays Bank Zimbabwe to FMB Capital Holdings of Malawi.
+Guvamatanga led a consortium of managers bidding to acquire the bank, a move that was ultimately unsuccessful.
+Upon the sale, he left Barclays.

 Mutapa Investment Fund

-George Guvamatanga was involved in designing the legal framework for the efficient movement of SOEs into the Mutapa Investment Fund:
+Guvamatanga was involved in designing the legal framework for the transfer of State-Owned Entities (SOEs) into the Mutapa Investment Fund: